calum74/econv/README.md

 Result convert(Result outMin, Result outMax, Input inMin, Input inMax, Generator & gen,
                result_type limit = std::numeric_limits<result_type>::max());
 ```
-Performs arbitrary entropy conversion.
+Performs entropy conversion from one uniform range to another.
 This method reads uniform integers from `gen` and returns a uniform integer in the specified range.

 The *output range* is between `0` and `target-1`, or between `outMin` and `outMax` inclusive.
 The input range is defined implicitly by `gen.min()` and `gen.max()`, or can be explicitly supplied as arguments `inMin` and `inMax`.